Alex Kirilloff Preview, Player Props: Twins vs. Rays

 - The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to give up the first-fewest home runs in baseball (150 total, one per game).
+- The Rays allow the fewest home runs in baseball (152 total, one per game).

-- His last appearance came on Wednesday against the Boston Red Sox, when the righty tossed six innings, surrendering one earned run while giving up three hits.
+- In his most recent outing on Thursday against the Seattle Mariners, the righty tossed eight innings, giving up one earned run while surrendering five hits.

-- In 17 games this season, the 30-year-old has put up a 3.07 ERA and 12.1 strikeouts per nine innings, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.